kongware/ftor/README.md

 Ident.map = f => t => Ident(f(t[$Ident]));
 ```
-Every instance of `Ident` has two properties, which are accessable via `Symbol`s.
-This was essentially done to achieve avoid name conflicts with third party libraries. `$tag` is mainly used to enable a primitive form of pattern matching. ftor ships with other sum types with several value constructors where this teqhnique makes more sense. `$Ident` provides access to the actual value.
+Every instance of an ftor type has two properties, which are accessable via `Symbol`s.
+This is essentially done to avoid name conflicts with third party libraries. `$tag` is mainly used to enable a primitive form of pattern matching. ftor ships with other sum types with several value constructors where this teqhnique makes more sense. `$Ident` provides access to the actual value.
 Each type in ftor has its independent value `Symbol`, so that only the corresonding type rep can actually access it.
 This mechanism is sane, since there is no implicit reference between a value and its (proto-)type anymore.

 While it is somewhat laborious to pass type reps explicitly, they offer the following advantages: